andreyshuster/flipper-knowledgebase/misc/Access-Card-101.md

 A large portion of HF cards are based around the ISO 14443 standard (with the exception of some MIFARE types).
 All ISO 14443 cards have what is called a "UID" or unique ID.
 This is in essence the card's serial number and is never encrypted (it may even be printed on the card exterior).
 Flipper Zero should be able to read the UID of most HF cards and emulate the UID.
 Some rudimentary High Frequency access control systems use only the UID for authentication and can thus easily work with Flipper Zero.

 Additional data is available on cards beyond the UID, but this data is accessed using different protocols and may be encrypted or otherwise unreadable without specific keys or programming.
+This is why emulating the UID often will not work to gain access to systems secured with High Frequency credentials.